 The second Futuro will probably be removed from its tower 042616.

-Finally Fredrik was able to provide me with embed code for two videos broadcast by Helahalsingland.se which provide footage the lowering of the Futuro from the South Tower on 042116 and a video tour of the Futuro on the North Tower from the same day; they can be found to the left.
-My thanks go to Fredrik for sharing his great ongoing coverage of the Stråtjära Futuros as they start their journey to new locations.
+Finally Fredrik was able to provide us with embed code for two videos broadcast by Helahalsingland.se which provide footage of the lowering of the Futuro from the South Tower on 042116 and a video tour of the Futuro on the North Tower from the same day; they can be found below.
+Our thanks go to Fredrik for sharing his great ongoing coverage of the Stråtjära Futuros as they start their journey to new locations.

 As planned Helahalsingland.se broadcast live from Stråtjära on 042116.
-There were several broadcast periods which included interviews by journalist Fredrik Björkman [that of course I could not understand], a video tour of the interior of the Futuro on the North Tower and live coverage of the lifting of the second Futuro from atop the south tower down to ground level.
+There were several broadcast periods which included interviews by journalist Fredrik Björkman (that of course we could not understand), a video tour of the interior of the Futuro on the North Tower and live coverage of the lifting of the second Futuro from atop the south tower down to ground level.
 The actual lift took place somewhat later than initially planned due to some challenges in setting up the lift.

-Some stills from this footage can be found to the left and, at this time, the footage can still be watched online on the Helahalsingland.se website here and here.
-I was able to archive the footage but obviously I cannot share it here for copyright reasons and I am not sure how long the videos will remain accessible online so I would check them out sooner than later.
+Some stills from this footage can be found below and, at this time, the footage can still be watched online on the Helahalsingland.se website here and here.
+We were unable to archive the footage and obviously we cannot share it here for copyright reasons and we are not sure how long the videos will remain accessible online so if you are interested check them out sooner than later.

 Swedish journalist Fredrik Björkman has written several articles on these Futuros that have been published on helahalsingland.se and two more were added recently.
-My thanks to Fredrik for alerting me to these articles just as he has done in the past.
+Our thanks to Fredrik for alerting us to these articles just as he has done in the past.